FDadzie/Polling/README.md

 * [ ] User can vote on a poll that was created
 * [ ] User can select their prefered genre of game polls
 * [ ] User can pull to refresh the home view
-* [ ] The "all-time" popular games in the app can be viewed
+* [ ] "All-time" popular games in the app can be viewed
 * [ ] User can look at a detailed view of games from the "Popular Games" screen
+* [ ] User can long press a cell to look at a detailed view of a game from the "Popular Games" screen
+* [ ] User can adjust ther profile page in Settings

 **Optional Nice-to-have Stories**

 * [ ] User account is persisted when app restarts
 * [ ] Users can like the polls that they see on "Home"
-* [ ] User can implement infinite scrolling
+* [ ] User can infinitely scroll home page and Game picker
 * [ ] Profiles of other users can be viewed by tapping on their profile image from the homescreen
 * [ ] The games on "Popular Games" can be filtered out based on genre
 * [ ] Messages can be sent privately to other users
-* [ ] Push notifications for the ending of polls you have voted on
+* [ ] Push notifications for the ending of polls you have voted created and chatroom messages
 * [ ] User can send messages to a group to be view by other users
 * [ ] Polls in 'Home' can be filtered out based on genre
+* [ ] User can adjust notification settings in Settings

 ### 2. Screen Archetypes